Skip to content

-What Are the Work Health and Safety Duties?
+What are My Work Health and Safety Duties?

 The model work health and safety (WHS) laws require employers, managers, and officers to maintain a safe workplace due to their primary duty of care.
 Furthermore, your workers also play a role to protect their health and safety and the health and safety of others.
 For example, you may provide your workers with the necessary protective equipment, training and instructions.
 However, your workers are responsible for cooperating and complying with your directions when using the equipment to perform their duties.